Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 \subsection{Main results}

-The mains results concern topological manifolds and homology manifolds with BNPC metrics.
+The main results concern topological manifolds and homology manifolds with BNPC metrics.
 A metric space is \textit{locally BNPC} if every point has a neighborhood that is BNPC with respect to the ambient metric, which we call a \textit{BNPC neighborhood}.

 \begin{thm} Let $X$ be a locally compact, locally BNPC space.
-Then $X$ is a topological $n$-manifold if and only if for any $p\in X$, a punctured ball around $p$ contained in its BNPC neighborhood is homotopy equivalent to the $(n-1)$-sphere. \end{thm}
+Then $X$ is a topological $n$-manifold if and only if for any $p\in X$, every punctured ball around $p$ in its BNPC neighborhood is homotopy equivalent to the $(n-1)$-sphere. \end{thm}

 \begin{thm} Let $X$ be a locally BNPC homology manifold.
 Then the set of non-manifold points in $X$ is discrete. \end{thm}

 \begin{thm} Let $X$ be a (globally) BNPC topological manifold of dimension $4$.
 Then $X$ is homeomorphic to Euclidean space. \end{thm}